mcdotcom/mcdotcom/03_resume.md

 ## EXPERIENCE

+### &nbsp;

+### Producer, PBS NewsHour Student Reporting Labs (August 2019- present)

+* Work with high school students around the U.S. to produce youth-led journalism.

-### Multimedia Reporter, WITF Harrisburg, Pennsylvania (February 2013- Present)
+### Multimedia Reporter, WITF Harrisburg, Pennsylvania (February 2013- August 2019)

 * Harrisburg reporter for [StateImpact Pennsylvania](https://stateimpact.npr.org/pennsylvania/author/mariecusick/){: target="_blank"}.
 The project is a collaboration among four public media entities: WITF in Harrisburg, WHYY in Philadelphia, and WESA and the Allegheny Front in Pittsburgh
-* Travel throughout Pennsylvania covering state policy, energy, and the environment
+* Traveled throughout Pennsylvania covering state policy, energy, and the environment
-* File radio spots and in-depth feature stories for Pennsylvania NPR stations
+* Filed radio spots and in-depth feature stories for Pennsylvania NPR stations
-* Write news stories for StateImpact Pennsylvania website
+* Wrote news stories for StateImpact Pennsylvania website
-* Produce online multimedia content: video features, data visualizations, and photos
+* Produced online multimedia content: video features, data visualizations, and photos
-* Produce documentaries for Pennsylvania PBS member stations
+* Produced documentaries for Pennsylvania PBS member stations
 * Co-wrote $652,000 grant to the Corporation for Public Broadcasting to expand StateImpact Pennsylvania into Pittsburgh in 2017

-### Freelance reporter, NPR &nbsp;(2011- Present)
+### Freelance reporter, NPR &nbsp;(2011- 2019)

-* File features and spots for NPR’s newscasts and shows, including All Things Considered, Morning Edition, Weekend Edition.
+* Filed features and spots for NPR’s newscasts and shows, including All Things Considered, Morning Edition, Weekend Edition.
-* Part of NPR’s [Energy and Environment Collaborative](https://www.npr.org/series/571910677/environment-and-energy-collaborative){: target="_blank"}, which coordinates coverage between the network and select member station reporters around the country
+* Member of NPR’s [Energy and Environment Collaborative](https://www.npr.org/series/571910677/environment-and-energy-collaborative){: target="_blank"}, which coordinates coverage between the network and select member station reporters around the country

 ### Multimedia Reporter, WMHT Albany, New York (May 2011- February 2013)